Last Updated on May 17, 2023 by Matt

 Apps

-A mobile app is a huge convenience bump for scooter riders.
 Apps are typically made as an extension to the scooter’s display, showcasing more detailed info than what’s present on the main screen.

 In general, scooters connect with their appropriate apps via Bluetooth.

-Of course, not all models support Bluetooth, or any other type of connection, which is the main reason why not all scooter brands have their own mobile app.
+Of course, not all models support Bluetooth, or any other type of connection, which is the main reason why not all scooter brands have their mobile app.

 You can always use our universal EScooterNerds app, available for both iOS and Android, even if your scooter already has a specific app for it.